It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: FURTHER DISCUSSION ON HUTCHINSON'S ESTIMATOR

 We leave this open for future work: to prove (or disprove) that the CVE has superlinear convergence, and that $C$ is lower than both Newton Raphson and the Secant method {\bf across all exponential families} satisfying the conditions in Theorem~\ref{equal_variances_theorem_thingy}.

-\section{Further Discussion on Hutchinson's Estimator}
+\section{FURTHER DISCUSSION ON HUTCHINSON'S ESTIMATOR}

-This section of the appendix elaborates on our heuristic of how {\tt CV-EM} can be used to find the MLE of an estimator, even if the estimator does not satisfy the conditions in Theorem~\ref{equal_variances_theorem_thingy} or Corollary~\ref{LC_corollary}, by either repeatedly applying the M step, or by finding a closed form solution given the M step.
+This section of the appendix elaborates on our heuristic of how {\tt CV-FP} can be used to find different estimators, if the conditions in Theorem~\ref{equal_variances_theorem_thingy} or Corollary~\ref{LC_corollary}, by either repeatedly iterating through the fixed point equations, or by finding a closed form solution analytically.